Seeking apps for new drivers? Smart Family can help.

 “I’m in the low 80s,” Huang says, “and he’s in the upper 80s.”

 “I kept reminding him that you can get distracted if you have somebody in the car.
 You have to pay attention,” Huang says.
-But Patty noticed from the driving reports that her son actually drives more cautiously when he has friends in the car.
+But Patty noticed from the driving safety reports that her son actually drives more cautiously when he has friends in the car.

 “I don't know if it’s what I said to him, but that was good to see,” Huang says.
 “Otherwise, I’d worry.”